 The only Thanksgiving turkey recipe you’ll ever need!
 This turkey comes out perfectly juicy and tender every time, even a first time cook can present a beautiful bird on Thanksgiving day.

 Thanksgiving is all about the food, and nothing is more important than the turkey.
-Serve this classic turkey with some delectable sides such as sweet potato casserole and green bean bundles, then watch the rave reviews pour in.
+Serve this classic turkey with some delectable sides such as homemade cranberry sauce, sausage stuffing, scalloped corn casserole, make ahead mashed potatoes, sweet potato casserole with marshmallows and bacon green bean bundles, then watch the rave reviews pour in.
+Don’t forget the Thanksgiving punch to drink!

-A Thanksgiving turkey is an integral part of the holiday meal, but the idea of turning out a perfect, golden brown bird can be daunting.
+The best Thanksgiving turkey recipe is an integral part of a holiday meal, but the idea of turning out a perfect, golden brown bird can be daunting.
 This turkey recipe comes out delicious every time; the meat is infused with flavor and never dry.
-Add some fresh herbs and fruit as a garnish, and your turkey will look like it came off the cover of a magazine.
+Add some fresh herbs and fruit such as grapes, apple, orange or lemon to your serving dish as a garnish, and your turkey will look like it came off the cover of a magazine.
+Need more Thanksgiving recipe inspiration?
+Check out of list of amazing Thanksgiving appetizer recipes!

 To prepare a turkey for the oven, you’ll need to do the following steps: